evanmpollack/ps-and-qs/README.md

 3. Runtime statistics

 ### Contributing and Feedback
 All constructive feedback is appreciated.
-Please submit an issue using the appropriate label (bug, enhancement, etc) and I will follow-up as soon as possible.
+Please submit an issue and I will follow-up as soon as possible.